 The DFSA encourages open and proactive communication with all Authorised Firms.
 To achieve this, the DFSA follows a multi-channel approach to communication with Authorised Firms:

-- Relationship managers are the primary contact point with Authorised Firms, through regular visits and on-site risk assessments.
+- Supervisors are the primary contact point with Authorised Firms, through regular visits and on-site risk assessments.

 - From time-to-time, the DFSA issues letters addressed to Senior Executive Officers (SEOs) regarding specific issues.
 Refer to SEO Letters.